bread-b4nk/reversing-tenda-n301/Final Project Writeup - CS69.md

 Based on our cursory analysis of this JavaScript, this seems like generic code tasked with managing interactions between different devices and different URLs.
 This, of course, is a very standard and expected action for a router to be taking.
 Due to our group having limited knowledge about networking, our understanding of the code was ultimately limited.

-Apart from various strings we found in the firmware update, there are also many memory touches that we examined that went beyond the addresses of the firmware.
+Apart from various strings we found in the firmware update, there are also many memory touches that we examined which went beyond the addresses of the firmware.
 These touches, for example, frequently accessed addresses from `0xfffffff8000000` onwards.
 These addresses might be data or functions, but we think it most likely that this is data being stored either in ROM/RAM, or on another chip in the device.
-In that case, the address just shows us that it's accessing another component of the circuit.
+In that case, the address just shows us that it's accessing another component in the router's circuit.

 ## Conclusions